Author: Leon Wimmenhoeve

 Hyperlinks to external urls getting replaced to https

-There are two situations where a normal hyperlink to an external URL could get replaced to https The website domain is part of the external domain If for example, the external URL is http://domain.com.au, while the website URL is http://domain.com, this can happen.
-Really Simple SSL replaces all instances of the own website domain in the HTML to https.
-In this edge case, the external URL gets replaced as well: replace http://domain.com in http://domain.com.au to https, and the external link
+There are rare cases where a normal hyperlink to an external URL might get replaced to https.
+For instance, this could occur if the site’s own domain is part of the external domain.
+For example: if the external URL is http://domain.com.au, while the website URL is http://domain.com.
+Really Simple Security replaces all instances of the own website domain in the HTML to https.
+In this edge case, the external URL gets replaced as well: replace http://domain.com in http://domain.com.au to https,

 HSTS: HTTP Strict Transport Security, and why it’s good to have it

-HSTS (HTTP Strict Transport Security) is available in Really Simple SSL pro, and most people just activate it.
+HSTS (HTTP Strict Transport Security) is available in Really Simple Security (Pro), and most people just activate it.
 But it’s good to know why you need it.
 When you have an SSL certificate on your domain, anyone can still use your site over the http (insecure).
 The simplest solution is to add a redirect.
-That’s one of the features of Really Simple SSL: it adds a redirect to your site that forces it over SSL.
-But what if someone pretends to be your
+That’s one of the features of Really Simple Security: it adds the redirect to your site that forces it to load over SSL.
+But what if a malicious

 Redirect to https not working

-After enabling Really Simple SSL and clicking the “Activate SSL” button, a 301 PHP redirect to https:// will be activated by default.
+After enabling Really Simple Security and clicking the “Activate SSL” button, the PHP-based WordPress 301 redirect to https:// will be activated by default.
 If you notice that your site can still be reached over http://, it is possible that the redirect does not work because the site is still cached.
 If you’re using Apache or LiteSpeed, the recommended redirect method is the 301 .htaccess redirect.
-But as not every server uses Apache/LiteSpeed, and not all servers support the detected .htaccess redirect
+But as not every server uses Apache/LiteSpeed, and not all servers support the detected .htaccess

-Certificate expiration check in Really Simple SSL pro
+Certificate expiration check in Really Simple Security pro

-There’s something strange with uptime robots: they don’t detect expired certificates.
-So, even though you don’t get any messages that your site is down, it could still be that your SSL certificate has expired… and browsers will block your site, or present “insecure” warnings to users.
-This happens because technically, your site is not down.
+There’s something strange with uptime robots: they usually don’t detect expired SSL certificates.
+So, even though you don’t get any messages that your site is down, it could still be that your SSL certificate has expired… and browsers will block access your site, or at least present “insecure” warnings to users.
+This happens because technically, your site is not entirely down.
 It’s just that there’s no browser that will display your site without resulting in such warnings.
-If you generate your SSL certificate with the Let’s
+Iif you’ve generated